cockroachdb/docs/v20.2/ui-sessions-page.md

 ---
 title: Sessions Page
 toc: true
+redirect_from: admin-ui-sessions-page.html
 ---

 {{site.data.alerts.callout_info}}
-On a secure cluster, this area of the Admin UI can only be accessed by a SQL user with the [`VIEWACTIVITY`](authorization.html#create-and-manage-users) role option.
+On a secure cluster, this area of the DB Console can only be accessed by a SQL user with the [`VIEWACTIVITY`](authorization.html#create-and-manage-users) role option.
 Note that non-`admin` users will see only their own sessions, while `admin` users see sessions for all users.
 {{site.data.alerts.end}}

-<span class="version-tag">New in v20.2:</span> The **Sessions** page of the Admin UI provides details of all open sessions in the cluster.
+<span class="version-tag">New in v20.2:</span> The **Sessions** page of the DB Console provides details of all open sessions in the cluster.

-To view this page, [access the Admin UI](admin-ui-overview.html#admin-ui-access) and click **Sessions** in the left-hand navigation.
+To view this page, [access the DB Console](ui-overview.html#db-console-access) and click **Sessions** in the left-hand navigation.

 ## Sessions list